 1. Direct the case to the school nurse.
 If the nurse is not at school, the teacher will give first aid and direct the pupil to receive further treatment.
 Acquaint yourself with the locations of the school's first aid cabinets in advance (see the list at the bottom of this page).
-If needed, send the pupil to the joint emergency services, Savitehtaankatu 1 (TYKS T-Hospital).
-Call the emergency services phone 02-3138930 and inform them that the pupil is on the way.
-Treatment given at private health clinics and the pupil's own local health care centre are also compensated, but it is recommended to always use the joint emergency services.
-It is advisable to ask the guardians to accompany the pupil to the emergency room.
+If needed, send the pupil to the joint emergency services:

+Lasten ja nuorten päivystys Tyks, U-sairaala (rakennus 3) Pääsisäänkäynti 3A, 3. krs (katutaso) Kiinanmyllynkatu 4-8, Turku the pupil to the emergency room.
 If the guardians cannot be reached, the school office has taxi slips that can be used for sending the pupil to the emergency room.
 When needed, an adult from the school can accompany to pupil to receive treatment.